 Data science specialist.
 I am sorry for your case.
 I agree that a number of factors led to that mistake.
 However, it is not the reason to reject technical progress and any expert medical systems.
 As you mentioned, they help to resolve a number of issues, in particular, the compliance with insurance requirements, implementation of up to the date treatment methods and medications.
 It may take time to retrain medical personnel, but updating medical expert system’s knowledge base will have a global nature.
 For instance, recently, the vaccine against rotaviruses has been developed, and those healthcare facilities, where they employ expert systems, have been instantly updated on the new medication.
 They started to prescribe it to travelers and vacationers since the running expert systems took into account indications to use this medication.
 The other side of the coin is that an expert system may provide a probable diagnosis or – as in your case – may omit crucial factors.
 On this point, we come across the definition of an expert system – the system that assists in decision making.
 It is not an independent diagnostician, it simply assists medical professionals to gather extra information, compare it with the insurance requirements and make the right decision.
 Therefore, it is the doctor who makes the final decision, and he or she is fully responsible for the consequences.

-– So, can we say that today, automated medical diagnosing is out of question?
+– So, can we say that today, automated medical diagnosing is out of the question?

 – And what about AI and self-learning neural networks?
-Can a neural network be trained to consider various medical histories and make an automated diagnosis?
+Can we train a neural network to consider various medical histories and make an automated diagnosis?

 As for now, e-medicine is not ready to “treat” patients in the automatic mode.
 Medical professional’s experience and expertise is still the cornerstone of effective patient treatment.
 To date, many diagnosing areas lie within the coverage of automated or semi-automated expert systems.
 Data science specialists still have many issues to solve before expert systems will be able to make automated diagnosing.
 But this future hasn’t arrived yet.